sussmanbu/ma4615-fa22-final-project-rreproduce/content/about.md

 The members of this team are below.
 ## Chenkai Yao

-Chenkai is a senior student in BME.
+Chenkai is a senior student in Biomedical Engineering.

 ## Ziyu Zhao